belangeo/pyo/doc-sphinx/source/compiling.rst

     --use-jack

-If you want to be able to use a 64-bit pyo (All platforms), this will build both single and double precision:
+If you want to be able to use a 64-bit pyo (All platforms, this is the sample resolution, not the architecture), this will build both single and double precision:

 .. code-block:: bash